jakeydevs/form-components/readme.md

 > composer require jakeydevs/form-components

+Then you'll need to publish the components so Tailwind can pick up the styles:

+> php artisan publish:vendor

 Add a new stack to your page template which will let any Javascript be used.
 All included JS libraries are loaded from CDN's

 `@stack('forms-js')`

+If you want to use the advanced SELECT options, you'll need to install a couple of plugins:

+> npm install vue-multiselect

 ## Components